robloxsuckslikereallydude/Render/README.md

 # Render Vape
-A Roblox vape configuration config I've maintained since 2022-2023.
-This configuration is now on life support as the Roblox exploiting community is on its last legs.
+This was a vape configuration I mainly made for Roblox Bedwars.
+This configuration has stopped working since 10/17/23 and is discontinued.
+Thank you to all who supported this project over the months, it's been fun.